Lyn Paul website 'Then' logo. Lyn Paul website banner.

 1975

-This page provides a snapshot of Lyn Paul's career from 1975.
+This page provides a snapshot of Lyn Paul's career focusing on 1975.
 To find out what else was happening in 1975 select any of the following options:

 In the News